sajibtariq/reproducible-research-IA369Z/README.md

 - Though there is three option available at below to execute the work.
 I will recommend to follow [option 3](#option-3--execute-the-work) to get the same result I presented at my work

 - Option 1 and 2 shared for being fully transparent about the work and data provenance.
-While fully reproduce, followed by Option 1  manually testbed setup, data generation, and raw data, pre-process steps require a lot of time and storage to finish.
+While fully reproduce, followed by option 1  manually testbed setup, data generation, and raw data, pre-process steps require a lot of time and storage to finish.
 You might get any unwanted error during manually testbed setup.
- - To avoid the dependency hell for Option 1, a pre-built VM provided in option 2.
+ - To avoid the dependency hell for option 1, a pre-built VM provided in option 2.
 Testbed installation and raw data generation require a bit more memory space.
 Therefore fully reproducible pre-built VM is too large.
 To download this VM, good internet speed, and later work with it, a high configuration computer system recommended.
 - In options 1 and 2, you will get new raw data which pattern might be different from my data as I present in my work.
 Thus you may get a different final result.